 Legal Systems of the World: A Political, Social, & Cultural Encyclopedia

-Call Number: Reference K 48 .L44 2002
+Call Number: UCF Main Library Reference Collection -- K 48 .L44 2002

 - "400 A–Z entries on places from Scotland to Suriname, concepts and terms like legal realism and retribution, and key documents such as the Writ of Certiorari

-- Nearly 275 diagrams illustrating the legal structure of various states and countries - A glossary of hundreds of key terms like 'adversarialism' and 'sharia'."
+- Nearly 275 diagrams illustrating the legal structure of various states and countries

 "Now in its second edition, this textbook presents a critical rethinking of the study of comparative law and legal theory in a globalising world, and proposes an alternative model.
 It highlights the inadequacies of current Western theoretical approaches in comparative law, international law, legal theory and jurisprudence, especially for studying Asian and African laws, arguing that they are too parochial and eurocentric to meet global challenges.
 Menski argues for combining modern natural law theories with positivist and socio-legal traditions, building an interactive, triangular concept of legal pluralism.
 Advocated as the fourth major approach to legal theory, this model is applied in analysing the historical and conceptual development of Hindu law, Muslim law, African laws and Chinese law."